-• When a DC Power supply is installed, only one power supply must be connected to power for minimal operation.
+- Only 1 power supply must be connected to power for minimal operation.
 For redundant power operation, V1 and V2 inputs must be connected to separate DC Voltage sources.
 This device will draw current from both sources simultaneously.
-Use 16-28 gauge wire when connecting to the power supply.
+Use 16-28 gauge wire when connecting to the power supply. - The Fault pins on the power connector can be used for an alarm contact.
+The current carrying capacity is 1A at 24VDC.
+It is normally open and the relay closes when a fault condition occurs.
+These pins can be used to connect an external warning device such as a light in order to provide an external alarm.
+The conditions for generating a fault condition (closing the relay) can be configured through software.

-Recommended 24V DC Power Supplies, similar to: N-Tron's P/N NTPS-24-1.3
+Recommended 24V DC Power Supplies, similar to: N-Tron's P/N NTPS-24-1.3 (NOTE: Not appropriate for use with M12, POE, and HV models.):

 - Input AC 115/230V

 - Output DC 24-28V

-- Output Current 1.3A @ 24V 1.0A @ 28V
+- Output Current 1.3A @ 24V

+1.0A @ 28V